August Winnig: Revolutionary period under the Weimar Republic

 After his expulsion from public office by the Weimar Republic, Winnig became more involved in national revolutionary writings.
 He is considered by Armin Mohler to be one of the most influential thinkers of the Conservative Revolution.

 Winnig was, along with Ernst Niekisch, co-editor of Widerstand, a magazine launched in 1926 to advocate National Bolshevism.
 Winnig wrote in defence of the German workers, plunged into poverty by the post-WWI German economic situation, and denounced what he called the "Versailles Diktat".
 According to him, German nationalism had to embrace the workers as they were fulfilling the "German task", having replaced the role of the aristocracy.

 Gregor Strasser unsuccessfully tried to bring Winnig into the Nazi Party (NSDAP) during the mid-1920s.
 In 1927, Winnig joined instead the Old Social Democratic Party of Germany (ASP).
-With the recruitments of Winnig and Nieskisch, the party intended to attract more nationalist voters outside the state of Saxony.
+With the recruitments of Winnig and Niekisch, the party intended to attract more nationalist voters outside the state of Saxony.
 Winnig claimed that the ASP would provide the foundation for a "new Socialism", with the workers at the front of a movement for national liberation.
 He theorised an idea of 'national' socialism based on trade unions, criticising the anti-German influence of bourgeois intellectuals on the workers' movements, and writing about the "infiltration by foreign elements" (Ueberfremdung) in the SPD leadership.

 Winnig was an ASP candidate for the Reichstag during the 1928 German federal election.
 The party suffered a crushing defeat with only 0.2% of the votes.
 After the ASP published a revised party programme on 12 October 1928, from which the national-revolutionary elements were removed, Niekisch and Winnig both resigned their membership.
 Winnig then abandoned its revolutionary programme, joining the Conservative People's Party in 1930.

 Nazi rule and later life

-Initially welcoming the Nazis as providing the "salvation of the State" from Marxism, his Lutheran convictions led him to oppose the Third Reich for his neo-pagan tendencies.
+Initially welcoming the Nazis as providing the "salvation of the State" from Marxism, his Lutheran convictions led him to oppose the Third Reich for its neo-pagan tendencies.
 Winnig then withdrew from politics to go into "inner emigration".
 He later wrote in his autobiographies that he went from being a Nazi to a Christian conservative during Hitler's rule over Germany.

 In his essay Europa.
 Gedanken eines Deutschen ("Europe.
 Thoughts of a German"), published in 1937, Winnig gives a definition of Europe that diverges from the official Nazi doctrine on race, although it also strongly tainted by antisemitism.
 Writing about "spatial ties" (Raumverbundenheit) and "cultural community" (Kulturgemeinschaft), he claims that the greater nations of Europe, along with the other less powerful peoples of the continent, all stem from the same superior civilisation, a legacy of Rome, the Ancient Germans, and Christianity.
 However, he excluded from that definition Bolshevik Russia, which he believed to be the world of the Jews and the Untermenschen ("sub-humans") that only fascism could protect Europe from.
 Printed at 80,000 copies, the book became a best-seller in Evangelical circles.

 Winnig died in Bad Nauheim on 3 November 1956 at the age of 78.